 Servers don’t just show up by themselves in the right rack in the right aisle.
 Transporting IT equipment around the data center facility, from dock to rack, is a critical activity of daily operations.

-- You need a server lift that can move heavy equipment throughout the data center, from the loading dock to the racks.
+- You need a server handling lift that can move heavy equipment throughout the data center, from the loading dock to the racks.
 That means through standard doors, over ramps, and into passenger elevators.

-- Your server lift should fit an aisle as narrow at 48” without having to do a 360 to position equipment.
+- Your server handling lift should fit an aisle as narrow at 48” without having to do a 360 to position equipment.